M-o-a-T/moat-kv/docs/source/command_line.rst

 .. program:: distkv client internal deleter

-Manage the list of nodes that are used to manage cleaning deleted entries from the DistKV tree.
+Manage the list of nodes that collectively manage cleaning deleted entries from the DistKV tree.

+All of these nodes must be online for clean-up to work.

 .. option:: -d, --delete

    Remove the mentioned nodes.
-Default is to add them
+Default is to add them.

 .. option:: <node> …

    Nodes to add or delete.
 If none are given, list the current state, or (with ``--delete``) clear the list, disabling node deletion.

-(If you want to shut that down temporarily, you can also add a nonexistent node to the list.)
+   If you want to shut deletion down temporarily, you can also add a nonexistent node to the list.

 .. program:: distkv pdb